raparama/CapstoneProject/README.md

 **[Lead Scoring](https://github.com/raparama/CapstoneProject/tree/master/06.%20LEAD%20SCORING)**
 - X Education selects the most promising leads.
 The company requires building a model given a ballpark of the target lead conversion rate to be around 80%.
 The customers with higher lead score have a higher conversion chance, and the customers with lower lead score have a lower conversion chance.
+- Solved this assignment
   - Data Extract,  Data Cleaning and Preparation, Data Analysis, handling missing values, Encoding, Dummy Variables, outlier and scaling.
   - EDA results of univariate, segmented univariate, bivariate analysis, Feature Engineering and data visualisation Python, Pandas, Numpy, Matplotlib, Seaborn, glob.
   - Logistic regression model to assign a lead score between 0 and 100 to each of the leads
   - Model Evaluation: confusion matrix, accuracy, sensitivity, specificity, AUC-ROC score
 - This model predicts the 80% ballpark of the target lead conversion rate.

 </p>
 </li>